FAU-LAP/NOMAD-CAMELS/README.md

 [![DOI](https://joss.theoj.org/papers/10.21105/joss.06371/status.svg)](https://doi.org/10.21105/joss.06371)

 # Changelog
+## 1.2.3
+Changes:
+- Variable signal is now saved as group instead of dataset

+Fixes:
+- Can now save variables with non-scalar size

 ## 1.2.2
 Features:
 - Included the protocol's json used by the configuration in CAMELS into the data file